 Despite my lack of inner calm, I find I am continually thinking of what to do.
 The puppy is simply not understanding hooman.

-Before I know it, my limbic brain takes over.
+Before I know it, my lizard brain takes over.

 I leave my dogs on the grassy patch – I have to.
 And with my arms stretched above me, hands curved into paws and fingers clenched into claws, I charge at the puppy scream-growling and baring my teeth.
 The puppy face tells me it understands.
 That bear is going to eat me!
 Run!
 It scampers off to its owners – I hope – who still haven’t shown face.